sharynjs/sharyn/README.md

   <img src="https://user-images.githubusercontent.com/40995577/42487947-ea40d256-840b-11e8-8acc-50e62a3226b7.png">
 </p>

-# Sharyn
+# 🌹 Sharyn

 Sharyn in a collection of helpers to build a JS app.
-At the moment, this is pretty much a personal library for my own projects, and for projects that strictly follow my [JS Stack from Scratch](https://github.com/verekia/js-stack-from-scratch) tutorial ([major update](https://github.com/verekia/js-stack-from-scratch/issues/255) coming soon).
+At the moment, this is pretty much a personal library for my own projects, and for projects that strictly follow the upcoming [major update](https://github.com/verekia/js-stack-from-scratch/issues/255) of my **[JS Stack from Scratch](https://github.com/verekia/js-stack-from-scratch)** tutorial.

 The following packages are available: